THE STORY OF CABEL T-B RECORDING

 Wolff Parkway in Houma, Louisiana.
 It is called "Total-pervert

-from now until the last recording in 2008), first recording to use stereo
+from now until the last recording in 2008), first recording to use "true

-equipment since "Jumpin Back" 1988, first commercial for "Cabel T-B pervert
+stereo" equipment since "Jumpin Back" 1988, first commercial for "Cabel

-condoms" (done for many years to come), first "Joker's a doper" show (which
+T-B pervert condoms" (done for many years), first "Joker's a doper" show

-also premiers new theme music) since "Hitlist" 1985, first appearance of
+(which also premiers new theme music) since "Hit list" 1985, first appearance

-years to come), first recording with Kelly as an enemy (Bugar Jr.), first
+years to come), first recording with Kelly as an enemy (now referred to

-recording of "Tieron's poetry moment" (different versions would be recorded
+of "Tieron's poetry moment" (different versions would be recorded for many

 begins with a brief intro from Dino giving you the "line up" just like